staticwebexpert/affiliates-jekyll-theme/_posts/2019-01-02-jekyll-basics.md

 ##### What are you waiting for?
 Go CMS Free
 Do have a business, documentation, blog or personal website you would like to build in Jekyll or convert from Wordpress to Jekyll?

-[Learn how](/jekyll/tutorial/freehosting/freeurl/securewebsite/fastwebsite/reliablewebsite/tenminutewebsite/2018/12/30/learn-how-to-make-website-in-10-minutes.html) to build a Jekyll site on Github pages in 10 minutes
+[Learn how](/jekyll/tutorial/freehosting/freeurl/securewebsite/fastwebsite/reliablewebsite/tenminutewebsite/2018/12/30/learn-how-to-make-website-in-10-minutes.html) to build a Jekyll site on Github pages in 10 minutes.